Introduction

 Sample Projects

-These projects help to demonstrate the utilisation of the UKI Template with practical examples.
-Both projects adhere to the template’s structure and content, with only minor customisation for project specific demands.
+This example project helps to demonstrate the utilisation of the UKI Template with practical examples.
+The project adheres to the template’s structure and content, with only minor customisation for project specific demands.

 Farnsworth House